mustafaakben/promptEngineering/README.md

 **Prompt 1**
 ```
 Let's create a simple webpage that will generate meal ideas for the items that I have in my home.
 To create the meal ideas, we will use OpenAI's chatCompletion API.

-Please first write all specs in the bullet point format and wait for my next instruction.
+Please first write HTML, JavaScript, and CSS specs in bullet point format and wait for my next instruction.
 ```

 **Prompt 2**